-"Metahqua" is the Shawnee word for "tree", and was so named by the donor of this 234 acre nature preserve-Elizabeth Kitchen.
-The property was historically used for agriculture, and is now composed of upland hardwood forest, tall grass fields in the floodplain of Little Walnut Creek, a large pond, and a newly constructed wetland.
+"Metahqua" is the Shawnee word for "tree", and was so named by the donor the 234 acres-Elizabeth Kitchen.
+The property was historically used for agriculture and is now composed of upland hardwood forest, tall grass fields in the floodplain of Little Walnut Creek, a large pond, and a newly constructed wetland.

-Ms. Kitchen’s love for the land is apparent as you walk the preserve and see the care that was taken to
+Ms. Kitchen’s love for nature is apparent as you walk the land and see the care that was taken to

 ensure a variety of habitat for wildlife.
 Signs of mink, muskrat, and beaver can be observed on the banks